 Many of the Accessibility Standards in Nova Scotia that will support policy are still under development.
-Nevertheless, by doing an environmental scan of post-secondary education sector across the country, we feel comfortable developing policy that will be robust and reflect the standards that will be approved.
+Nevertheless, by doing an environmental scan of PSE across the country, we feel comfortable developing policy that will be robust and reflect the standards that will be approved.